Start date: 2013 (2002 - 2012 at the Max Planck Institute for Comparative Public Law and International Law)

 Support to Constitutional and Legal Reform in the Republic of the Sudan

-With its projects in Sudan, the Foundation continues the activities of the Global Knowledge Transfer Working Group of the Max Planck Institute for Comparative Public Law and International Law (MPIL), which were initiated in the country back in 2002 under the auspices of the Foundation’s Managing Director and Director of MPIL at that time, Professor Rüdiger Wolfrum.
+With its projects in Sudan (supported by the German Federal Foreign Office), the Foundation continues the activities of the Global Knowledge Transfer Working Group of the Max Planck Institute for Comparative Public Law and International Law (MPIL), which were initiated in the country back in 2002 under the auspices of the Foundation’s Honorary Director and Director of MPIL at that time, Professor Rüdiger Wolfrum.
 Since 2014, the Foundation has focused its activities in Sudan on the support of the Sudanese endeavours towards a new constitution.

 Current projects in Sudan